-Telematics has been widely adopted in a wide variety of industry since the turn of the millennium and has provided businesses with previously unobtainable information into both vehicle and driver performance.
-This has drastically simplified fleet management processes, and enabled significant improvements in efficiency and productivity.
+Telematics has been widely adopted in a wide variety of industries since the turn of the millennium and has provided businesses with previously unobtainable information into both vehicle and driver performance.
+This has drastically simplified fleet management processes and enabled significant improvements in efficiency and productivity.

 Q: How are vehicle telematics systems installed and set up?

 A: Once the telematics device is installed and hard-wired into the vehicles, the technology is able to capture both automated (such as locations and date/time) as well as driver captured (login, fatigue status) data and automatically transmits the information straight to the back-office via an online platform that interprets and displays it in an easy to understand format.
 While some telematics systems pull the vehicle data through the on-board diagnostics port (OBD-11) which in turn pulls the vehicle diagnostics, however, CAN click technology can also be used for this purpose, is more reliable and does not run the risk of invalidating vehicle warranties.
 Vehicle trackers are equipped with SIM cards, which then transfer vehicle data to servers from where it can be accessed